Alireza-Amani/DeepPercolation_HP2024/scopus_search/ReadMe.md

 # Scopus

 <p>
-The resulting queries are saved in the results folder in files that also contain the number of articles per year.
+The resulting queries are saved in the same folder as the plotting script.
 </p>